Midgethacker/iready-hack/README.md

 (this will auto-update)

 Alternatively, you can use [this version](https://github.com/cupiditys/iReady-Overload/blob/main/bookmarklet.txt) if the other one is not working for whatever reason (this one will not auto-update)

+### Manually installing extention
+Since google takes ~1-2 days to review updates on the chrome web store, you can manually install the chrome extension to get latest updates by clicking [here (releases tab)](https://github.com/cupiditys/iReady-Overload/releases) or [here (mirror latest download)](https://github.com/cupiditys/iReady-Overload/blob/main/chromeExtension.zip?raw=true)

+Go to "chrome://extensions/", and on the top right make sure "Developer mode" is turned on then unzip chromeExtension.zip and drag the "iReady Overload" folder onto the page and ur good

 ## How to avoid being AFK-kicked
 press ctrl + shift + i, press console tab at the top and paste the stuff below in, and then press enter